 After a day of skiing, snowboarding, biking or boating in adventure-filled Lake Tahoe, all you want to do is relax in a cozy atmosphere and enjoy some scrumptious food.
 On the North Shore in California, you’ll find amazing food and a laid-back vibe everywhere you go.

 Here are my recommendations for where to eat in North Lake Tahoe.
 And if you’re looking for the best restaurants in South Lake Tahoe, I’ve got that, too!

-Breakfast in North Lake Tahoe
+Breakfast and Lunch in North Lake Tahoe

 Rosie’s Cafe, Tahoe City.
 Cluttered with vintage and antique pieces right up to the rafters, Rosie’s exudes character and history.
 They offer excellent food for reasonable prices – create your own three-egg omelet for $8.50.
 Rosie’s also has a diverse and comprehensive lunch and dinner menu.